 See Rule 8.
-Students may take the General Option in Year V, in which case Humanities II will be taken in Year VI.

-I This subject is compulsory for students who first enrolled or transferred to the Economics Course in 1968 or later.
+Students may take the General Option in Year V, in which case Humanities II will be taken in Year 6.
+This subject is compulsory for students who first enrolled or transferred to the Economics Course in 1968 or later.
 Other students may substitute a subject, which is not an introductory subject, chosen from the list in Rule 16.
+See subject description, p.
+170.